hashicorp/design-system/website/docs/components/table/partials/guidelines/guidelines.md

 Within a table, use `secondary` (`Foreground / Strong`) links as the default.

-Use `Body / 200 / Link` as the default typographic style witin a table.
+Use `Body / 200 / Link` as the default typographic style within a table.
 This style increases the prominence a small amount to differentiate it from other string and non-interactive content.

 ![Link example](/assets/components/table/link-example.png)